 Most cases involving whiplash have other injuries to go along with it.
 Whiplash is like the cherry on top.
 It gets you an extra few thousand dollars.
 If your claim is based solely on whiplash, don’t expect to receive a whole lot of money.

 What whiplash can do is increase your overall settlement in a serious car accident case.
 When a jury or judge is determining pain and suffering, they will keep whiplash in mind.
 It’s not necessary to walk into court wearing a neck brace.
-Any juror with common sense knows that whiplash heals in a couple weeks at most.
+Any juror with common sense knows that whiplash heals in a couple of weeks at most.
 There’s no way your neck will still hurt months or a year after your accident.

 Call a Carrollton Car Accident Attorney if You’ve Been Injured in a Car Accident